AishSweety/hybrid-quantum-classical-models-for-image-classification/README.md

 The model is evaluated on the MNIST dataset of handwritten digits and compared with the performance of the classical convolutional neural networks (CNNs) with similar architectures.

-The convolutional neural network is implemented in `` ImgClass-Classical.ipynb `` and the HQNN-Parallel is implemented in `` ImgClass-Hybrid.ipynb ``
+The classical convolutional neural network is implemented in `` ImgClass-Classical.ipynb `` and the HQNN-Parallel is implemented in `` ImgClass-Hybrid.ipynb ``

 3. **Hybrid Quantum Neural Network with quanvolutional layer, HQNN-Quanv**: